-Sensitivity to the stock-recruitment relationship was conducted for the current assessment (Appendix B).
+Sensitivity to the stock-recruitment relationship (Appendix B), the assumed value for the asymptotic length parameter of the Richards growth curve (Appendix C), and to including the Chinese Taipei longline fleet as a separate fishery with the associated length-frequency data (Appendix D), were conducted for the current assessment.
 Watters and Maunder (2002) and Harley and Maunder (2004, 2005) presented several sensitivity analyses.
 Here we describe differences in model fit and model prediction, and delay our discussion of differences in yields and stock status to Section 5.6.

 The steepness of the Beverton-Holt (1957) stock-recruitment relationship was set equal to 0.75.
-The estimates of biomass (Figure A.1) and recruitment (Figure A.2) are higher than those for the base case assessment.
-In previous assessments (e.g. Harley and Maunder 2005) the estimates were much more similar.
-This may be due to the inclusion of the environmental relationship which provided information on recruitment.
+The estimates of biomass (Figure B.1) and recruitment (Figure B.2) are higher than those for the base case assessment as estimated, but the trends are similar.
+In previous assessments (e.g. Harley and Maunder 2005), the estimates were much more similar.
+This may be due to the inclusion of the environmental relationship, which provided information on recruitment.